DonnaYoung.org

 8. Freeze solid and dump the cubes into a freezer bag

-9. Store in the freezer and take out cubes as needed for experiments.
+9. Store in the freezer and take out cubes as needed for experiments

-note: Note: Making and freezing the cabbage juice ahead of time takes away from the child the experience of preparing the cabbage and boiling it.
+note: Note: Making and freezing the cabbage juice ahead of time takes away from the child the experience of preparing the cabbage and boiling it. something to think about

 Lab Book Drawings

-Lab Book Drawing Examples 01 | 02 | Drawing practice printables: Drawing Ia
+Lab Book Drawing Examples 01 | 02 |

 Donna Young